CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 -   **`build:web`**: Builds web assets, typically used during development and deployment.
 -   **`build:update`**: Prepares the update package for OTA updates.
--   **`deploy:update`**: Uploads the update package to Capgo.
+-   **`deploy:update`**: Uploads the update package to CodePushGo.
 -   **`deploy:production`**: Handles the complete build and deployment workflow, ideal for production releases.

 > "We configure your CI/CD pipeline directly in your preferred platform, whether it's GitHub Actions, GitLab CI, or others.
-We don't host CI/CD or charge you to maintain it." - Capgo [\[1\]](https://capgo.app/)
+We don't host CI/CD or charge you to maintain it." - CodePushGo [\[1\]](https://capgo.app/)

 ### Setting Environment Variables